vmarcella/GuessNGive/README.md

 ##Notes
 ####February 26th, 2017
   This is simply just a project to help me Develop my skills in C++.
 I am fairly new to the language and have just started teaching myself again.
 Any Feedback/critism on what I am doing right/wrong would be greatly appreciated.
+####March 1st, 2017
+  The giving game's bot now guesses your number using the[binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) Plan to modularize the code tomorrow and look into securing the program from taking in user input that isn't of the required type.